Jump to section

 For many people without any teeth in either the top or bottom of the mouth, a complete denture provides a good solution.

-A partial denture or removable bridge as they are also known rests on a metal framework that attaches to your natural teeth.
+A partial denture, removable bridge or precision metal denture as they are also known rests on a metal framework that attaches to your natural teeth.
 Sometimes crowns are placed on some of your natural teeth and serve as anchors for the denture.
-Partial dentures offer a removable alternative to bridges and are a stable and cost effective alternative to dental implants.
+Partial dentures offer a removable alternative to bridges and are a stable and cost-effective alternative to dental implants.

 Implant retained dentures